Does anyone remember the Peanuts book “Happiness Is a Warm Puppy” by Charles M. Schulz?

-That statement of happiness right there was the idea that started this whole post.
+That statement of happiness was the idea that started this whole post.
 Happiness is a purring cat.

-I’ve been getting to spend time with many cats during my stay here in Portugal.
+I’ve been spending time with many cats while in Portugal.
 It’s very healing.
 I’ve missed being with cats, and this has been a very relaxing time.
 I know they’ve accepted me when I hear them purring.
 And they purr very loudly.

 Happiness is companionship and relaxation.
 Happiness is playfulness and contentment.
 Happiness is unconditional love and acceptance.